utkarsh1109/gametime-hero-assignment/README.md

 - **File Used:** `generate_attendance_report.ts`

-- **Installing CSV Helper Libraries:** Use the command : `npm install --save-dev csv-parser csv-writer` to install the helper libraries for csv files in `npm`.
+- **Installing CSV Helper Libraries:** I used the command : `npm install --save-dev csv-parser csv-writer` to install the helper libraries for csv files in `npm`.

 - **How it works?:** It takes data of players, events and rsvp from their respective csv files and generates an html file named `attendance_report.html` with desired columns.